EmptyWalletException/SSMCRUD/README.md

-This is a project created using the SSM framework to practice CRUD ,and the use of git plug-ins in eclipse.
+This is a project created using the SSM framework to practice CRUD ,and it is use of git plug-ins in eclipse.